-I have been learning from my tutor at the wildlife clinic in December period.
+I have been learning from my tutor at the wildlife clinic in the December period.
 As I have worked alongside my tutor over the semester, he decided to let me try out some consultation.
-Had to record client’s information then passed on the data to my tutor.
-I had a rabbit patient for my first consultation, apart from some clinical symptoms, feeding habit, environment are some of the most important thing to note down.
-However, I missed out on its sterilisation history as it is an essential part during canine and feline consultation, because this process is related to risks of some diseases.
+Had to record the client’s information then passed on the data to my tutor.
+I had a rabbit patient for my first consultation, apart from some clinical symptoms, feeding habits, the environment is some of the most important things to note down.
+However, I missed out on its sterilisation history as it is an essential part of canine and feline consultation because this process is related to the risks of some diseases.

 My second patient was a duck and there is a great difference compared to consultation with cats.
-For instance, we should take note of their duration on water as well as their enclosures.
-That day gave me some valuable experiences as I will never forget the sterilisation part and some of the essential details during water bird consultation.
+For instance, we should take note of their duration on the water as well as their enclosures.
+That day gave me some valuable experiences as I will never forget the sterilisation part and some of the essential details during the waterbird consultation.

 Then the second half of December is all exam preps for the upcoming January exams.

-In the course “Introduction to Stray Animal Medicine”, we attended a field trip which took place in an animal shelter.
+In the course “Introduction to Stray Animal Medicine”, we attended a field trip that took place in an animal shelter.
 The field trip consisted of 2 sessions: observation of vaccination for the stray cat and neutering for the stray female dog.
-The surgery procedure is as follows: pre-anesthetic induction, shaving, anesthesia, fixing the animal onto the operating table, disinfection, neutering, as well as suturing.
+The surgery procedure is as follows: pre-anaesthetic induction, shaving, anaesthesia, fixing the animal onto the operating table, disinfection, neutering, as well as suturing.